sjl-sjtu/bnmr2/README.md

 For large-scale dataset (like biobank), we recommend to conduct Bayesian MR analysis using Python Package PyMC with NUTS JAX samplers (NumPyro or BlackJAX) and GPU (https://www.pymc-labs.com/blog-posts/pymc-stan-benchmark/) to achieve faster posterior sampling.
 A tutorial of PyMC (v5) with JAX and Numba can be found at https://www.pymc.io/projects/examples/en/latest/samplers/fast_sampling_with_jax_and_numba.html.
 An example in BNMR can be found at https://github.com/sjl-sjtu/bnmr/blob/main/BayesianMR_example_pymc.py.

+Supplementary notes, tables, and figures for the paper can be found at https://github.com/sjl-sjtu/bnmr/blob/main/supplementary_notes.pdf.

 Latest updation at Oct.
 18th, 2023.

 Contact me: Jianle Sun (sjl-2017@sjtu.edu.cn)